knah/VRCMods/README.md

  * Allow more head rotation in 3/4-point tracking - ever tried to look up when close to the ground in 3/4-point tracking?
 Now you can, even if it breaks your neck.
  * Don't freeze head/hands inside walls - prevents your hands/head from freezing if your head gets inside a wall.
  * Disable IK2 elbow-chest avoidance - brings behavior of elbows closer to old 3-point IK, solving some issues with elbows spazzing out in some poses
+ * Knee angle mode - affects how knee angle is chosen when you have leg trackers but not knee trackers.
+"IKT classic" should be the old knee positioner, which is...
+Bad.
+"IKT Natural" attempts to bend knees into a more relaxed pose.
  * Hand angles/offsets (found in VRChat Settings menu -> left blue panel -> More IKTweaks -> Adjust hand angles/offsets) - you can configure how avatar hands are positioned relative to controllers.
 Defaults were tuned for Index controllers, but should be applicable to most other controllers too.

 ## JoinNotifier